gitmanluke/mc-server-status-and-display/README.md

 ``uvicorn app:app --reload``

 ## Deploy to raspberry Pi
 simply clone the repo and run this command from within the main directory
 PI_IP: replace with the IP address of your raspberry pi
 PI_USERNAME: replace with the username you chose when installing the raspberry pi OS
 SERVER_IP: replace with the IP address of the server you intend to monitor

 ``ansible-playbook deployment/playbook.yaml -i "PI_IP," --user PI_USERNAME -e "server_address=SERVER_IP"``

+If you want to change the server being monitored at any time, run the command above with the new server address